Gohar Dashti: Early life

-Selected photography works
+Photography works

 Today's Life and War (2008)

 Dashti's earlier and most well-known work is Today's Life and War which was featured in multiple exhibitions such as She Who Tells a Story: Women Photographers from Iran and the Arab World and Subtehran: Subjective Truth from Iran.
 In this work, Dashti is providing a new perspective on the Iran-Iraq War from the point of view of an Iranian woman and how civilians lives were affected by the war.
 The photographs don't only look at the violence and because of this, they defy the mainstream mass of images that depict Iran as a war-torn country.
 Often Dashti's work is seen as a new type of documentary style, one that breaks the norms and provides a story that the viewer can empathize with.

 This work includes highly stylized staged settings that present a couple, a man and a woman, who are performing daily tasks or celebration but they are positioned amongst the detritus of war.
 In one image, the couple is seated in a rusted, broken-down car, donning their wedding attire, with the lights of military vehicles in the background.
 This signifies how individuals are forced to put their life on pause in times of war.
 Dashti explains that this work shows how war "permeates all aspects of contemporary society,".
 Blurring the line between fiction and reality she pulls these scenes from stories of Iran and her own experiences.
 Though the surrealist qualities in the work may first present the viewer with a whimsical scene, it is quickly influenced by the struggle and determination in the work which in turn rationalizes the images.
 The themes of borders and boundaries are evident in this work and stem from her life in Ahvaz since it is a border community and she was forced to be close to the conflict, being subjected to bombings almost daily.
 Dashti examines the impacts that war has on people's lives including the emotional labor and psychological burdens that are caused.
 This work allows an alternative perspective to that of mainstream photojournalism of Iran, and Dashti intends the images to be relatable and from an influential perspective that reaches individuals who haven't experienced this type of adversity.